 Why Jacques Rougeau Attacked Dynamite Kid

-Dynamite Kid and Jacques Rougeau were members of two of WWE’s top-tier tag teams in the ’80s, The British Bulldogs and Fabulous Rougeaus, but a set of behind-the-scenes run-ins between the two was allegedly sparked by a practical joke, not competitive spirit.
+Dynamite Kid and Jacques Rougeau were members of two of WWE’s top-tier tag teams in the ’80s, The British Bulldogs and Fabulous Rougeaus.
+A set of behind-the-scenes run-ins between the two sides, allegedly sparked by a practical joke, led to some bad blood.

-Details of the incident that followed are conflicting, but one fact that holds true amongst all accounts is that Rougeau returned to the locker room after wrestling to find his clothing tampered with.
-He came to the conclusion that the Bulldogs, infamous “ribbers,” were to blame, but Dynamite maintained that he wasn’t involved.
+Details of the incident that followed are conflicting, but one fact that holds amongst all accounts is that Rougeau returned to the locker room after wrestling to find his clothing tampered with.
+He concluded that the Bulldogs, infamous “ribbers,” were to blame, but Dynamite maintained that he wasn’t involved.

 In the autobiography written by Jimmy Hart entitled, The Mouth of the South: The Jimmy Hart Story, he goes into his first-hand account of the incident that ensued: